FrostyNick/hello-world/readme.md

 # hello-world
-A simple hello world program.
+A simple hello world program created using Eclipse and the Git tool provided inside Eclipse.